splunk/public-o11y-docs/incident-intelligence/generate-alerts/ingest-cloudwatch.rst

      - Description
    * -  | id
         | ``Required``
-     -  (string) Alert ID.
+     -  (string) Alarm ID.
    * -  | detail-type
         | ``Required``
-     -  (string) Alert title.
+     -  (string) Alarm title.
    * -  | source
         | ``Required``
-     -  (string) The alert source.
+     -  (string) The alarm source.
    * -  | time
         | ``Required``
      -  (string) Date-time string.
    * -  region
      -  (string) AWS region.
    * -  resources
-     -  (array) Alert resources you want to include with the alert in Incident Intelligence.
+     -  (array) Alarm resources you want to include with the alert in Incident Intelligence.
    * -  detail
-     -  (object) Alert details you want to include with the alert in Incident Intelligence.
+     -  (object) Alarm details you want to include with the alert in Incident Intelligence.

 Examples
 ------------